HOW TO RESEARCH YOUR HISTORIC PROPERTY

 The PRC is open to the public for research by appointment Monday through Friday between 9:30am and 5:00pm.
 Contact us by phone or email: 817.336.2344 x113 or prc@historicfortworth.org.
 Our archives are a great place to start your research, but you can also find information through these resources:

-The Tax Assessor’s Office in the Tarrant County Administration Buildings houses tax history cards.
-These cards, first created in the 1930s, can provide a shortcut for finding the early owners of your house, as well as information about when improvements were made, and your property’s construction materials.
+Tarrant County Tax Deeds Online Tax deed cards, first created by the Tarrant County Assessor’s Office in the 1930s, can provide a shortcut for finding the early owners of your house, as well as information about when improvements were made, and your property’s construction materials.
+Now only available online.

-The Genealogy and Local History Department of the downtown branch of the Fort Worth Public Library has nearly a complete run of City Directories from 1926 to the present.
+The Fort Worth History Center, a branch of the Fort Worth Public Library, has nearly a complete run of city directories from 1926 to the present.
 Most of the directories are divided into two main parts, an alphabetical listing of residents, and a list of addresses that are organized alphabetically and numerically by street name and address.

 Historic photographs (and even old postcards) can provide invaluable information about a house and its appearance at a given time.
-These can be found in a variety of places including the public library, the Tarrant County Historical Commission, the North Fort Worth Historical Society, the Star-Telegram archives located in the Special Collections Division at the University of Texas at Arlington Libraries (UTA), other university archives, newspapers, and from family members of former owners.
+These can be found in a variety of places including the public library, the Tarrant County Archives, the North Fort Worth Historical Society, the University of Texas at Arlington Libraries Special Collections, (UTA), other university archives, newspapers, and from family members of former owners.

-The City of Fort Worth Preservation Staff may be able to direct you to original permits for your building and other materials that might have ended up in the City’s records.
+The City of Fort Worth Preservation Staff may be able to direct you to permits and Historical & Cultural Landmarks Commission files for your building and other materials that might have ended up in the City’s records.

 And you’re always welcome to share what you find with us.
 We’re always excited to learn more about Fort Worth buildings!